erszcz/msc-thesis/dfly-multiboot.md

 ...
 ```

-The `-l` flag tells `readelf` to list just the program headers (a.k.a segments).
+The `-l` flag tells `readelf` to list just the program headers (a.k.a. segments).

-`dloader` can load such a kernel just fine thanks to its algorithm
+`dloader` can load such a kernel just fine,
-for reading ELF images.
+thanks to its algorithm for reading ELF images.
-Firstly, it ignores the physical addresses embedded in the ELF image.
+First, it ignores the physical addresses embedded in the ELF image.
-Secondly, it calculates the load address based on the entry address
+Second, it calculates the load address based on the entry address
 stored in the image.

 The entry address is read from the ELF header: